Instructions for Authors

 A – research concept and design; B – collection and/or assembly of data; C – data analysis and interpretation; D – writing the article; E – critical revision of the article; F – final approval of the article.

 The submitting author is NOT automatically designated as the corresponding author in the submission system.
-The corresponding author is the primary contact for the journal office and the only Author able to view or change the manuscript while it is under editorial consideration.
+The submitting author and the corresponding author can be 2 different persons, yet it is the corresponding author (and not the submitting author) who maintains contact with the editorial office.
+The corresponding author is the primary contact for the editorial office and the only Author able to view or change the manuscript while it is under editorial consideration.
 The corresponding author role may be transferred to another co-author.
-However, note that transferring the corresponding author role also transfers access to the manuscript.
+However, transferring the corresponding author role also transfers access to the manuscript.
 The corresponding author cannot be changed after acceptance of the paper.
 There cannot be one corresponding author for contacts with editors and another for contacts with readers following publication, since it is not an honorary but a practical role.

 Please note that there can be only 1 first author and 1 corresponding author for each manuscript (a single person can also hold both functions).
 Adv Clin Exp Med does not permit co-first authorship and co-corresponding Authors for any reason.
 However, we offer to mark the names of 2 chosen Authors on the first page of the paper with asterisks [*] and to place a disclaimer [X and Y contributed equally to this work] on the same page.